trytouca/trytouca/docs/sdk/java/main-api.md

 ## Describing Behavior

-For any given username, we can call our `parseProfile` function and capture the properties of its output that are expected to remain the same in future versions of our software.
+For any given username, we can call our `findStudent` function and capture the properties of its output that are expected to remain the same in future versions of our software.